-The look back period starts on the day of Medicaid eligibility.
+The look-back period starts on the day of Medicaid eligibility.
 What this means is that, if there was a transfer of assets, such as a house, to a family member with no compensation, that full amount would be used to determine a period of Medicaid not paying for nursing home expenses.
 The main purpose of this is so people do not make last-minute transfers of their assets when it appears that they are going into a nursing home in the hopes of getting Medicaid eligibility to have their expenses paid for.

-For example, if you transfer a $300,000 family home to your child, with $150,000 of it being a loan with a Promissory Note (Note Payable) with payments that would be used to pay nursing home expenses and the rest being a gift transfer, the result could be that there is only a penalty period on the gift part of the transfer if the entire transfer is done correctly with the assistance of a New York Medicaid attorney.
+For example, if you transfer a $300,000 family home to your child, with $150,000 of it being a loan with a Promissory Note (Note Payable) with payments that would be used to pay nursing home expenses and the rest being a gift transfer, the result could be that there is only a penalty period on the gift part of the transfer of the entire transfer is done correctly with the assistance of a New York Medicaid attorney.
 The key is making sure that the Promissory Note (Note Payable) meets all the DRA qualifications.

 Specifically, for a promissory note to work in a way where it does not result in a penalty period for the Medicaid applicant, the following criteria must be met:

-• Payments must be made in equal amounts, meaning no balloon payments or deferrals,
+• Payments must be made in equal amounts, meaning no balloon payments or deferrals

 If these criteria are met, the promissory note is a valid way under the DRA to avoid as much of a penalty.
-In the example above, the penalty would only be based on the gift part of the transfer, with the promissory note payments taking care of the nursing home expenses during that part of the nursing home stay.
+In the example above, the penalty would only be based on the gift part of the transfer, with the promissory note payments taking care of the nursing home expenses during that part of the nursing-home stay.
 The result is that much of the home’s value would end up going to the child who the transfer was made to, rather than the nursing home.